carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 Thinking about which software, tools and platforms to use will greatly affect how you analyse and process data, as well as how you share your results for computational reproducibility.
 The idea is to facilitate others in recreating the setup process necessary to reproduce your research.

-Some tools that can be used to enable these are the following:
+> ## Some tools that can be used to enable these are the following:
-* **Dependency managers** such as [Conda](https://docs.conda.io/en/latest/) keep dependencies updated and make sure the same version of dependencies used in the development environments are also used when reproducing a result.
+> * **Dependency managers** such as [Conda](https://docs.conda.io/en/latest/) keep dependencies updated and make sure the same version of dependencies used in the development environments are also used when reproducing a result.
-* **Containers** such as [Docker](https://www.docker.com/) is a way to create computational environments with configurations required for developing, testing and using research software isolated/independent from other applications.
+> * **Containers** such as [Docker](https://www.docker.com/) is a way to create computational environments with configurations required for developing, testing and using research software isolated/independent from other applications.
-* **Literate Programming** using [Jupyter Notebook](https://jupyter.org/) is an extremely powerful way to use a web-based online interactive computing environment to execute code and script while adding notes and additional information about the application.
+> * **Literate Programming** using [Jupyter Notebook](https://jupyter.org/) is an extremely powerful way to use a web-based online interactive computing environment to execute code and script while adding notes and additional information about the application.
-To learn more about how to create a reproducible environment, the chapter on [Reproducible Environments](https://the-turing-way.netlify.app/reproducible-research/renv.html) in *The Turing way* is a good place to start.
+> To learn more about how to create a reproducible environment, the chapter on [Reproducible Environments](https://the-turing-way.netlify.app/reproducible-research/renv.html) in *The Turing way* is a good place to start.
+>
+{: .callout}

 ### Provide a Process for Documentation